eightyfive/laravel-exodus/README.md

 ### Column

 Any column can be written fluently exactly like in the Laravel migration syntax.
-In fact Exodus is just a light translator of an `array` to the PHP syntax.
+In fact Exodus is just a light translator of a "dot notation" `array` to the actual PHP syntax.

 ```yaml
 my_table: